skip to main content

 Board policy 5111.5 (b) states that families who live in our immersion school attendance area are considered first, then siblings, CUSD families, and CUSD employees.
 If space is available, we will consider families outside CUSD.

-How early can I apply for kindergarten in the Mandarin Immersion Program?
+How early can I apply for Transitional Kindergarten in the Mandarin Immersion Program?

-Your child must be 5 years old by September 1st.
+Your child must be 4 years old by September 1st.
 Applications for the Mandarin Immersion program are accepted during an established timeline.
+Students can enter MIP without a Mandarin language proficiency assessment in Transitional Kindergarten through First Grade.

 Can my student enter the program after Kindergarten?